marcelrodriguezricc/sonar-sim/README.md

 # Sonar Sim

-My drawing board for experimenting with concepts in building physics based underwater sound propagation and remote sensor models.
+My drawing board for experimenting with concepts in building physics based underwater sound propagation and sensor models.

 ## Setup